programax/base-node-ts-jest/README.md

 yarn start
 ```

-That is all, the compiled files will be found under `/build` ar the root.
+That is all, the compiled files will be found under `/build` at the root.
 Running `yarn start` will start the app from the compiled files.